stasm/innerself/README.md

 ## Caveats

-You need to know a few things before you jump right in.  `innerself` is a poor choice for form-heavy UIs.
-It tries to avoid unnecesary re-renders, but they still happen if the DOM needs even a tiniest update.
+You need to know a few things before you jump right in.  _innerself_ is a less-than-serious pet project and I don't recommend using it in production.

+It's a poor choice for form-heavy UIs.
+It tries to avoid unnecessary re-renders, but they still happen if the DOM needs even a tiniest update.
 Your form elements will keep losing focus because every re-render is essentially a new assignment to the root element's `innerHTML`.

-When dealing with user input in serious scenarios, any use of `innerHTML` requires sanitization.  `innerself` doesn't do anything to protect you or your users from XSS attacks.
+When dealing with user input in serious scenarios, any use of `innerHTML` requires sanitization.  _innerself_ doesn't do anything to protect you or your users from XSS attacks.
 If you allow keyboard input or display data fetched from a database, please take special care to secure your app.
 The `innerself/sanitize` module provides a rudimentary sanitization function.

-Perhaps the best use-case for `innerself` are simple mouse-only UIs with no keyboard input at all :)
+Perhaps the best use-case for _innerself_ are simple mouse-only UIs with no keyboard input at all :)

 ## Usage

-`innerself` expects you to build a serialized version of your DOM which will then be assigned to `innerHTML` of a root element.
+_innerself_ expects you to build a serialized version of your DOM which will then be assigned to `innerHTML` of a root element.
 The `html` helper allows you to easily interpolate Arrays.